raul-izquierdo/english/sources/vocabulary/By Topic/Time and Moments.md

 ## Time Management and Use of Time

 dedicar/pasar tiempo
+    = spend time ON <thing>
-    = spend time ON <thing> `I spend time on my hobbies every week` = spend time IN <place> `I spend time in the mountains`
+    = spend time IN <place>
+    ?
+Paso tiempo en mis aficiones cada semana : `I spend time on my hobbies every week` ?
+Paso tiempo en las montañas : `I spend time in the mountains`

-perder el tiempo = las mimas variantes que _spend_ pero con _waste_
+perder el tiempo = las mismas variantes que _spend_ pero con _waste_

 pasar el rato
-    = hung out `I hung out with my friends last night` ?
+    = hung out
+    ?
+Estuve con mis amigos anoche : `I hung out with my friends last night` ?
 Me encontré con una persona interesante en la fiesta y pasamos un rato juntos; realmente nos llevamos muy bien : `I came across an interesting person at the party and we hung out for a bit; we actually get along really well`

-el tiempo que requiere = the time it takes `The time it takes to complete the project is important` `I don't have the time it takes to finish the project`

-perder la noción del tiempo = lose track of time `I lose track of time when I'm reading`
+perder la noción del tiempo = lose track of time
+    ?
+Pierdo la noción del tiempo cuando leo : `I lose track of time when I'm reading`

 buscar tiempo para hacer algo
-    = make time for `I make time for my hobbies every week` - `I make time for my family every week` = find time for `I find time for my hobbies every week` - `I have to find time to do it`
+    = find time for (buscar tiempo para...)
+    ?
+Tengo que encontrar tiempo para hacerlo : `I have to find time to do it`

+sacar tiempo para hacer algo
+    = make time for (sacar tiempo para...)
+    ?
+Saco tiempo a mi familia cada semana : `I make time for my family every week`

 hacer tiempo (esperar hasta que llegue la hora de hacer algo)
-    = kill the time `I kill time by reading` - `I killed time by watching TV` = fill the time `I fill the time by reading` - `I filled the time by watching TV`

-sacar tiempo
-    = take out time `I need to take out time to study` - `I took out time to travel`
+    = kill time BY <ing>
+    ?
+Hago tiempo leyendo : `I kill time by reading`

-tiempo de ocio
-    = leisure time `I spend my leisure time reading`
+tiempo de ocio = leisure time `I spend my leisure time reading`

-ganar tiempo
+ganar tiempo = gain time
-    = gain time `I need to gain time to finish the project` - `I gained time to finish the project`

-ahorrar tiempo
+ahorrar tiempo = save time
-    = save time `I need to save time to finish the project` - `I saved time to finish the project`

-tomarse tiempo para = take time to "You should take time to relax"
+tomarse tiempo para = take time to

-lo que más tiempo me llevó fue ...
-    = What took me the longest was... `What took me the longest was the research`

-lleva (tiempo) = it takes `It takes me an hour to get to work` - `It takes me a long time to finish my homework`
+    ?
+Deberías tomarte tiempo para pensarlo : `You should take time to think about it`

 ## Periods of the Day

-mañana = [in the] morning (hasta las 12) `I wake up in the morning` - `I do it in the morning` tarde = [in the] afternoon (hasta las 18) `I do it in the afternoon` noche
+mañana = [in the] morning (hasta las 12) tarde = [in the] afternoon (hasta las 18) noche
-    = [in the] evening (aún no durmiendo; hasta las 22:00) `I do it in the evening` = [at] night (la gente está durmiendo) `I do it at night` - `I do it at night`
+    = [in the] evening (aún no durmiendo; hasta las 22:00) = [at] night (la gente está durmiendo)
+    ?
+Lo hice por la tarde : `I did it in the evening` ?
+Lo hice por la noche : `I did it at night`

 mediodía (12:00)
-    = [at] noon `I have lunch at noon`
+    = [at] noon
-    = [at] midday `I have lunch at midday`
+    = [at] midday

-medianoche (24:00)
-    = [at] midnight  `I go to bed at midnight`
+medianoche (24:00) = [at] midnight

-el amanecer
-    = dawn `The sun rises at dawn` - `I wake up at dawn`
+el amanecer = at dawn `The sun rises at dawn`

-el anochecer, crepúsculo
+el anochecer, crepúsculo = at dusk
-    = dusk `The sky turned orange at dusk` - `The stars come out at dusk`

 ## Time Expressions About the Past

-hace tiempo = a long time ago `I saw him a long time ago` - `I heard about it a long time ago`
+hace tiempo = a long time ago
+    ?
+Lo oí hace mucho tiempo :`I heard about it a long time ago`

 en la época de / cuando ...
-    = in ...'S time (para personas) `In my grandparents' time, things were different` = in ... timeS (para periodos de la historia) `In Roman times, the empire was powerful` - `In ancient/medieval/Victorian times,...`
+    = in ...'S time (para personas)
+    = in ... timeS (para periodos de la historia) `In ancient/medieval/Victorian times,...` ?
+En la época de mis abuelos, las cosas eran diferentes : `In my grandparents' time, things were different` ?
+En la época romana, el imperio era poderoso : `In Roman times, the empire was powerful`

 de antes
-    = at one time (hubo un tiempo en el que) `At one time, I lived in New York` = once (en su dia) `Once, I traveled to Spain`
+    !
+El _used to_ ya incluye el _de antes_, por lo que no es necesario
-    = in the past (más histórico) `In the past, people used horses for transport`
+    = In the past (f)
+    = Back then (en esa época - necesita un contexto del que se está hablando) = In the old days (con nostalgia)
+    ?
+De antes yo vivía en Santander : `I used to live in Santander` (el _used to_ incluye el _de antes_) ?
+En el pasado, la gente usaba caballos para transportarse : `In the past, people used horses for transport` ?
+Estaba recordando mis días de escuela.
+En esa época, no teníamos que usar uniforme : `I was just remembering my school days.
+Back then, we didn't have to wear a uniform`

+Una vez = once
+    ?
+Una vez viajé a Alemania : `Once, I traveled to Germany`

-no hace mucho que...
+no hace mucho que... = not long ago
-    = not long ago `I saw him not long ago` - `I heard about it not long ago`
+    ?
+No hace mucho que lo vi : `I saw him not long ago`

+en los último años = in recent years

-en los últimos X años
+en los últimos X años = in the last X years
-    = in the last X years `I haven't seen him in the last 5 years`
+    ?
+No lo he visto en los últimos 5 años : `I haven't seen him in the last 5 years`

-en los último años
-    = in recent years

-hasta hace poco...
-    = until [quite] recently `Until recently, I didn't know the truth` = until a short time ago `Until a short time ago, I was unaware of the situation` = until not long ago `Until not long ago, I didn't know the truth`

-han pasado años/.../hours desde que = it's been years since `It's been years since I last saw him`

-pasamos un buen rato = we had a good time `We had a good time at the party` - `We had a good time together`

-en mucho tiempo
+en mucho tiempo = in a long time
-    = in a long time `I haven't seen him in a long time` - `I haven't been to the gym in a long time`
+    ?
+No lo he visto en mucho tiempo : `I haven't seen him in a long time` ?
+No he ido al gimnasio en mucho tiempo : `I haven't been to the gym in a long time`

-so far = hasta ahora `So far, I have completed the project` - `So far, I have learned a lot`
+hasta hace poco... = until [quite] recently
+    ?
+Hasta hace poco, no sabía la verdad : `Until recently, I didn't know the truth`

+han pasado años/.../hours desde que = it's been years since
+    ?
+Han pasado años desde la última vez que lo vi : `It's been years since I last saw him`

+por ahora/hasta ahora = so far
+    ?
+Por ahora no ha habido problemas : `So far there have been no problems`

 desde la última vez que
-    = since <sbody> last <past> `A lot has changed since I last saw him` - `Have you heard from her since she last called?`
+    = since <sbody> last <past>

-desde hace <time>
-    = for
     ?
+Han cambiado muchas cosas desde la última vez que lo vi : `A lot has changed since I last saw him` ? ¿Has sabido de ella desde la última vez que llamó? : `Have you heard from her since she last called?`

+desde hace <time> = for
+	?
 Lo conozco desde hace 20 años : `I've known him FOR twenty years`

+## Travelling Back in Time

-puede remontarse a = can be traced back to `The tradition can be traced back to ancient times` - `The custom can be traced back to the Middle Ages`
+puede remontarse a = can be traced back to
+    ?
+La tradición se remonta a la antigüedad : `The tradition dates back to ancient times` ?
+La costumbre se remonta a la edad media : `The custom dates back to the Middle Ages`

 te lleva al pasado
-    = takes you back [in time] `This song takes me back to my childhood` - `... to the 90s`
+    = takes you back [in time]
+    ?
+Esta canción me lleva a mi infancia : `This song takes me back to my childhood` - `... to the 90s`

-si volviera atrás en el tiempo = if I could go back in time `If I could go back in time, I would change many things` - `If I could go back in time, I would do things differently`
+si volviera atrás en el tiempo = if I could go back in time
+    ?
+Si pudiera volver atrás en el tiempo, haría las cosas de otra manera : `If I could go back in time, I would do things differently`

 ## Time Expressions About the Future

 (tendrá lugar) hacia el final de
-    = towards the end of `The event will take place towards the end of the month`
+    = towards the end of
+    ?
+El evento tendrá lugar hacia el final del mes : `The event will take place towards the end of the month`

-estar a punto de hacer algo
+estar a punto de hacer algo (en breves momentos)
-    = to be about to do something (en breve) `I’m about to leave` - `I’m about to start the meeting` = to be on the point of doing something (inmediato) `I’m on the point of leaving` - `I’m on the point of starting the meeting`
+    = to be about to do something
+    ?
+Estoy a punto de irme : `I’m about to leave`
+    ?
+Estoy a punto de empezar la reunión : `I’m about to start the meeting`

-estar al borde de
+estar al borde de (en el límite de)
-    = to be on the point of <base> `The company is on the verge of bankruptcy` - `She was on the verge of tears`
+    = to be on the verge of
+    ?
+La empresa está al borde de la bancarrota : `The company is on the verge of bankruptcy` ?
+Ella estaba al borde de las lágrimas : `She was on the verge of tears`

 dentro de X años
-    = in X years `I’ll be back in 5 years` - `I’ll be back in a year`
+    = in X years
+    ?
+Volveré dentro de un año : `I’ll be back in a year`

 el próximo año
+    = the coming year
+    = next year (i)
-    = the forthcoming year `I plan to travel in the forthcoming year` = the coming year (menos formal) `I plan to travel in the coming year` = next year (el más informal)`I plan to travel in the next year`
+    ?
+Pienso viajar el próximo año : `I plan to travel in the coming year` - `...next year`

 dentro de ...
     = <n weeks/days/hours...> from now
     ?
-Dentro de seis semanas, me habré casado : `Six weeks from now, I will have gotten married`
+Dentro de seis semanas, me habré casado : `Six weeks from now, I will have got married`

 El <dia> a las <hora>
-    = ON <day> AT <hour> `On Monday at 7 pm, I will be at the meeting`
+    = ON <day> AT <hour>
+    ?
+El lunes a las 7 pm estaré en la reunión : `On Monday at 7 pm, I will be at the meeting`

 nunca sabes lo que te depara el futuro = `You never know what the future holds for you`